Guiwoo/about-me/README.md

 # About Me

 [x] - Do I need to use same background Imgae ?
+Think later<br/>
-Think later [x] - When is done , need to check width and height
+[x] - When is done , need to check width and height

 [x] - Personal INFO done umm Animation needed ? don'tkonw

-- React Text Transition is amazing so fun to use [Check here 🚀]("ReactTextTransition)\
+- React Text Transition is amazing and so fun to use [Check here 🚀](https://www.npmjs.com/package/react-text-transition)

+  > npm i react-text-transition

-- Mui React is awesome Tooltip for hover and show message [Check here 🚀]("https://mui.com/getting-started/installation/)\
+- Mui React is awesome Tooltip for hover and show message [Check here 🚀](https://mui.com/getting-started/installation/)

+- They are offering premade-component as well check out

 [x] - About Me done

---Need Refectoring ? idk\
-[x] - career
+[x] - career<br/>

 [x] - Education

--- Use Figma, If i don't need Animation
+- Use Figma, If i don't need Animation

 [] - Need To refectoring